mzrghorbani/MPI-Grid-Middleware/README.md

     python3 test/monitor.py <JobID>

+## Automate Job Submission

+The executable `automate_dirac.sh` does the following:

+1. Sets paths for DIRAC and middleware directories.
+2. Configures DIRAC if not already done.
+3. Overwrites DIRAC files with middleware modifications.
+4. Runs configuration for Dirac and Middleware.
+5. Checks if required middleware files are copied.
+6. Runs resource pooling initialization.
+7. Submit pre-defined jobs by executing `submit_jobs.py`.
+8. Creates log file upon job completion.

+#### To execute automation script, run the following command:

+    chmod +x automate_dirac.sh && bash automate_dirac.sh

-### Note: The installation process can be complex.
-Please raise a GitHub issue as soon as you encounter a problem.
+#### Note: Please raise a GitHub issue as soon as you encounter a problem.